 It’s a good idea to check the EPC when you’re viewing a property, as it can give you an indication of how much it will cost to heat and light.
-It’s also worth considering whether any improvements could be made to make the property more energy efficient and cheaper to run.
+It’s also worth considering whether any improvements could be made to make the property more energy-efficient and cheaper to run.

 Have a professional check for damp

-If you are buying a property in London, UK it is very important to have a professional check for damp.
+If you are buying a property in London, UK it is very important to have a professional check for dampness.
 Damp can cause major problems with the structure of a property and can be expensive to fix.

 Over the past year, prices in London have increased by nearly 10%.
 This is despite the Brexit vote and the resulting economic uncertainty.
-Many experts believe that the market is being driven by a lack of supply of properties, as well as low interest rates and high employment levels.
+Many experts believe that the market is being driven by a lack of supply of properties, as well as low-interest rates and high employment levels.

 Get a mortgage in principle